 This course builds on the medical-surgical and pharmacology knowledge.
 The role of the nurse in making judgements in practice which are substantiated with evidence in provision of safe, quality care is emphasized.
 Clinical experience allows for early identification and prioritization of interventions for patients who demonstrate changes in health, therapeutic communication, and nursing judgment in promoting the health of adult and geriatric patients experiencing chronic and acute health problems with unpredictable outcomes.
 Collaboration with members of the health care team to contribute to and integrate nursing science in the provision of care is an area of focus.
 Emphasis is placed on acquisition of knowledge, skills and attitudes related to the role as a professional provider of patient centered care, professional member within the discipline, professional member of a health care team, and patient safety advocate.
 The course has a theory and clinical component.
-Prerequisites: NUR 217 or equivalent (Idaho students) and NUR 243 (Arizona students).
+Prerequisite: NUR 243 (Arizona students).
 5 Credit Hours